3 DAYS FROM $1,299

 Fly to Nassau, the Bahamas

 Welcome to Nassau.
 If you purchased your airfare from Vantage, upon arrival at the airport a Vantage representative will meet you and arrange transfer to your centrally located hotel.
 Settle in and relax, or perhaps do some exploring on your own.
 The city is part of the UNESCO Creative Cities Network, thanks to its prolific and colorful Crafts and Folk-Art traditions, so you’re sure to come upon island-made handicrafts and other creative pursuits.
-This evening, enjoy a Welcome Dinner at your hotel.
+This evening, enjoy a private Welcome Reception at your hotel, and toast to the start of your new adventures with a glass of champagne or orange juice.

 Get into island time in Nassau, the Bahamas